Datta9/CloudGroup-12/README.md

 (6) Maven Churn Challenge | Maven Analytics. https://mavenanalytics.io/blog/maven-airlines-challenge.
 (7) Maven Churn Challenge | Maven Analytics. https://mavenanalytics.io/blog/maven-airlines-challenge.

-     o Domain-specific Challenges:
+Domain-specific Challenges:
 Data Integration: Integrating data from different sources like customer feedback surveys, social media sentiment analysis, operational flight data, and third-party service ratings can be challenging due to the heterogeneity of data.
 Each source may have its own format, structure, and quality, requiring significant preprocessing and cleaning efforts.

 Privacy Concerns: Collecting and analyzing data related to airline passenger satisfaction may involve handling sensitive personal information.
 Ensuring the privacy and anonymity of individuals while maintaining the utility of the data can be a significant challenge.

 Real-Time Analysis: The need for real-time analysis can pose a challenge, especially when dealing with large volumes of data or when the data is streaming in nature, such as social media sentiment analysis.

 Data Quality: The quality of data collected from sources like social media or customer feedback surveys can vary greatly.
 Issues such as bias in responses, missing data, or inaccurate data can impact the reliability of the analysis.

      o KPI’s: Determine what KPIs (Key Performance Indicators) And